Step by step tutorial on how to pasteurize eggs at home using an immersion circulator to use in recipes in place of raw eggs.

 - Set up the immersion circulator.
 Fill the pot with water and preheat the immersion circulator to 135ºF (57ºC).

-- Gently submerge the shelled eggs (no need to vacuum seal) into the water.
-Cook for 75-80 minutes.
+- Gently submerge half to one dozen fresh eggs (no need to vacuum seal) in the water.
+Cook for 75–80 minutes.

 Notes